matheusmisumoto/to-do-list-react-redux/README.md

 # To Do List

-This project uses ReactJS and Redux to create a To Do list.
+This project uses Next.js and Redux to create a To Do list.
 It also uses Bootstrap for CSS formatting.

 You can add a new task, or remove each one from the list.
 If the list is empty, the script shows a message on screen to the user.